Iran and weapons of mass destruction: Chemical weapons

 Iran has experienced attack by chemical warfare (CW) on the battlefield and suffered hundreds of thousands of casualties, both civilian and military, in such attacks during the 1980–88 Iran–Iraq War.
-Iran was completely unprepared for chemical warfare and did not even have sufficient gas masks for its troops.
+Iran was completely unprepared for chemical warfare and did not have sufficient gas masks for its troops.
 Due to sanctions, Iran had to purchase gas masks from North Korea or commercial painting respirator masks bought from the West.
 Iran is not known to have resorted to using chemical weapons in retaliation for Iraqi chemical weapons attacks during the Iran–Iraq War despite the fact it would have been legally entitled to do so under the then-existing international treaties on the use of chemical weapons which only prohibited the first use of such weapons.
 Still Iran did develop a chemical-weapons-program during the latter part of that war, and in 1989, The New York Times reported that Iran started a major campaign to produce and stockpile chemical weapons after a truce was agreed with Iraq.

 On 13 January 1993 Iran signed the Chemical Weapons Convention (CWC) and ratified it on 3 November 1997.
 In the official declaration submitted to the Organisation for the Prohibition of Chemical Weapons (OPCW), the Iranian government acknowledged that it had developed a chemical weapons program in the 1980s but asserted that it had since ceased the program and destroyed the stockpiles of operational weapons.

 In an interview with Gareth Porter, Mohsen Rafighdoost, the Minister of the Islamic Revolutionary Guard Corps throughout the eight-year Iran-Iraq war, described how supreme leader Ayatollah Khomeini had twice blocked his proposal to begin working on both nuclear and chemical weapons to counter Iraqi chemical attacks, which Rafighdoost interpreted as a fatwa against their use and production, because it was issued by the "guardian jurist".